 We filmed Fast 6 around Piccadilly Circus, which involved drifting sideways through the bustling streets at speeds of 70mph.
 After skating around the statue of Eros and dodging a few metaphorical arrows in the bus lane, we usually backed off for a leisurely return via Haymarket street.
 Only this time there was a giant crane looming overhead, so we carried on at full pelt and blasted past an extra camera lurking four feet above our rooftops.

 I realise I haven’t said much about how to handle the car itself but there’s really not enough space here, which is why I wrote a book called “How to Drive”.
-There I explain how to execute the perfect donut, j-turn, handbrake turn, sideways drift and plenty of other morsels for turning you into a driving God.
+There I explain how to execute the perfect doughnut, j-turn, handbrake turn, sideways drift and plenty of other morsels for turning you into a driving God.
 Releasing in paperback just in time for Father’s Day (!), June 21st.